jenkinsci/kubernetes-plugin/README.md

 For this reason, you may end up with the following warning in your build

 ```
-[WARNING] HOME is set to / in the jnlp container.
+[WARNING] HOME is set to / in the agent container.
 You may encounter troubles when using tools or ssh client.
 This usually happens if the uid doesnt have any entry in /etc/passwd.
 Please add a user to your Dockerfile or set the HOME environment variable to a valid directory in the pod template definition.
 ```

 At the moment the jenkinsci agent image is not built for OpenShift and will issue this warning.